panva/openid-client/docs/README.md

 #### `issuer.FAPIClient`

-Returns the `<FAPIClient>` class tied to this issuer. `<FAPIClient>` inherits from `<Client>` and adds necessary FAPI related checks. `s_hash` presence in authorization endpoint response ID Tokens as well as authorization endpoint `iat` not being too far in the past (fixed to be 1 hour).
+Returns the `<FAPIClient>` class tied to this issuer. `<FAPIClient>` inherits from `<Client>` and adds necessary FAPI behaviours:

 - Returns: `<FAPIClient>`

+The behaviours are:
+- `s_hash` presence and value checks in authorization endpoint response ID Tokens
+- authorization endpoint response ID Tokens `iat` must not be too far in the past (fixed to be 1 hour)
+- Request Objects include `nbf` (with the same value as `iat`)

 ---